Anki Review

 Media Support

-Anki supports a variety of media types, including audio, images, videos, and scientific markup.
-This allows users to create rich, multimedia flashcards that can cater to different learning styles and subjects, such as language learning or scientific studies, enhancing the overall learning experience.
+Anki supports different media types, including audio, images, videos, and scientific markup.
+This lets you create rich, multimedia flashcards that can cater to different learning styles and subjects, such as language learning or scientific studies, improving the learning experience.

 Extensive Customization

 Users can customize their flashcards and review schedules extensively in Anki.
 This includes altering card layouts, modifying review timings, and setting specific learning goals.
-Such flexibility allows users to tailor their study sessions to their personal preferences and learning pace.
+Such flexibility lets you tailor their study sessions to their personal preferences and learning pace.

 Large Deck Handling